-New project management articles published on the web during the week of March 3 – 9.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of August 25 – 31.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices

 - Glen Alleman channels W. Edwards Deming, to make the point that management is about prediction, and thus estimation.